Editor's Note: This post was updated on May 8, 2019

 Now, Sheridan is an extreme case; most of us are not going to become as well known – nor do we necessarily need to be that well known to succeed.
 However, you can distinguish yourself in your respective field and go, as we like to say, “from anonymity to the New York Times.’”

-How You Can Enhance your B2B Branding with Thought Leadership
+How to Boost B2B Branding with Thought Leadership

-It’s time to take the leap from anonymity to thought leader!
-Check out these 11 ways to pump up your personal brand:
+It’s time to take the leap from anonymity to thought leader.
+Check out these 14 ways to pump up your personal brand:

 Pro Tip: Try to present with a client/customer.
 Not only will it make you more appealing to conference organizers, but nothing sells you better than a happy customer.

-- Evaluate your content marketing strategy – Produce blogs, articles, columns, videos, and other content that educate and speak to customers’ needs while also establishing your expertise.
-Not sure how to do that?
-Check out our post 6 Ways to Rock at B2B Content Creation.
+Produce content -- articles, columns, videos, and other media formats -- that educate and speak to customers’ needs while also establishing your expertise.

 Pro Tip: Don’t reinvent the wheel.
 Repurpose content for different media.